actoteam/sketch-drupal-theme-seven/README.md

-##Drupal 8 admin theme symbol library.
+##Drupal 8 seven theme symbol library.

-This is a collection of symbols for quickly mocking up Drupal web applications, created by Nenad Scuric and released under the GNU General Public License v3.0.
+This is a collection of symbols for quickly mocking up Drupal web applications, it is released under the GNU General Public License v3.0.

 ###Getting Started